sabrina-mostafa/Job-Preparation/README.md

 - **Mock Tests:** Try to simulate a 60-minute test environment to improve speed.
 - **Stay Updated:** Check your email/spam for the exam link before the test starts.

-Since you have experience in competitive programming, you already have a strong foundation!
-Just revise and brush up on these topics, and you’ll do great. 😊